 INVOLVE YOUR WHOLE FAMILY IN LEARNING ABOUT BIRDS!

 K-12th Grade Resources: Reading, math and scientific literacy skills and common core standards can all be mastered using birds and natural resources as your learning venue.
 Are you looking for a visual arts project for your students?
 You can incorporate history, conservation, civics, biology, math, language arts and art education using the Junior Duck Stamp Program.
-Our curriculum includes four learning guides.
+Our curriculum includes four free, downloadable learning guides.

 The Shorebird Sister Schools Program encourages students to learn about migration and different cultures along flyways.
 There is also a curriculum available for this program.